Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Magikarp.md

 ---
 Ability1: Swift Swim
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME129.png
+BookShinyImageName: HOME129_s.png
 BoxSprite: SRD-BoxSprite-magikarp.png
+DexCategory: Fish Pokemon
+DexDescription: "Magikarp is a pathetic excuse of a Pokemon that is not even good\
+  \ to eat.
+It\u2019s only capable of flopping and splashing.
+However, it can survive\
+  \ in any body of water no matter how polluted it is."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 9
+  Feet: 3.0
+  Meters: 0.9
 HiddenAbility: Rattled
 HomeSprite: SRD-HomeSprite-magikarp.png
 Learnset: '[[SRD-Magikarp-Learnset]]'
 Legendary: 'No'
 Name: Magikarp
 Number: 129
+PrimaryEggGroup: Water 2
+SecondaryEggGroup: Dragon
 Sprite: magikarp.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 100
+  Kilograms: 10.0
+  Pounds: 22.0
 ---

 #PokeroleSRD/Pokedex